jehad-issa/Python-Project/README.md

 2. When the user enter as trader he will redirect the traders page , and when the user enter as a farmer he will redirect to the farmers page.

-    farmer will be able to :
+3. farmer will be able to :
       * Add a Crop : the farmer can add crop be clicking in add crop button in the nav bar ,then he will redirict to the add crop page and enter the details for the crop ,also this detalis will be showen in the home page for the farmer
       * Home page : In this page the farmer can see his own crops and the quantity saled ,also he can make an edit or delete in his crops
-      * Edit crop : the farmer can edit his own crop by clickung the edit button in the table that display all the crops . farmer will be able to :
-      * Add a Crop : the farmer can add crop be clicking in add crop button in the nav bar ,then he will redirict to the add crop page and enter the details for the crop ,also this detalis will be showen in the home page for the farmer
-      * Home page : In this page the farmer can see his own crops and the quantity saled ,also he can make an edit or delete in his crops
-      * Edit crop : the farmer can edit his own crop by clickung the edit button in the table that display all the crops .
+      * Edit crop : the farmer can edit his own crop by clickung the edit button in the table that display all the crops.

-trader will be able to .
+4. trader will be able to .
        * Home page : dispaly all added Crops from farmers  and trader can search for specific crop.
         The contact with farmer will be by phone number (in each crop there is a contact field )
        * contact farmer : as we said the phone number will be the contact tool.